indykiss/DataStructures-Algos/Concepts.md

 Useful for these types of questions:
-    How many times do we need to double 1 before we get to n?: log(2)n
+    How many times do we need to double 1 before we get to n?: log(2)n Which is what we do in binary search!!

+## Binary search

+Used to find a target number in a sorted array
+    1. Find a middle number.
+Is it bigger or smaller than target?
+        Tells us if target is in the left or right half, which...
+    2. Divides the problem in half.
+Rule out the other half.
+    3. Do steps #1-2 with the new half, until we find the target.

+Binary search in code.
+Basically memorize! :)
+    function binarySearch(target, nums) {
+        // We make a floor and a ceiling indices to keep track let floorIndex = -1;
+        let ceilingIndex = nums.length;

+        // If there isn't at least 1 index between floor & ceiling
+            // then nums does not contain target while(floorIndex + 1 < ceilingIndex) {
+            // Find the halfway point, round down to avoid half index
+                // Then make a guess index/value to compare to target const distance = ceilingLength - floorIndex;
+            const halfDistance = Math.floor(distance/2);
+            const guessIndex = floorIndex + halfDistance;
+            const guessValue = nums[guessIndex]

+            // If we guessed right, boom, done! if(guessValue === target) {
+                return true;
+            }

+            // If target is to the left of our guessed value, lets
+                // move the ceiling to the left if(guessValue > target) {
+                ceilingIndex = guessIndex;
+                // OR target is right, so move floor to the right } else {
+                floorIndex = guessIndex;
+            }
+        }
+        return false;
+    }

+We will use log maths to figure out the time cost for binary search.
+Since we are cutting nums in half x number of times until we get the target, we can solve for X using this formula:
+    n * (1/2)^x = 1
+    n * (1^x)/(2^x) = 1
+    n /(2^x) = 1
+    n = 2^x
+        // Now we use log to pull that exponent down log(2)(n) = log(2)(2^x)
+    log(2)(n) = x
+        // That's our answer!!
+The time complexity of our problem is:
+    O(log(2)(n))

+So our time complexity of binary search is O(log n)

+## Merge Sorts

+Log maths is also super useful for finding time complexity for mergeSort.

+Mergesort is an algo where we divide the array, sort the two halves, then merge the two sorted halves into one solved whole.

+Mergesort is one of the most popular sorting algos.
+It's good because it's a divide and conquer approach.

+Two ways to mergeSort: Recursively and non-recursively

+// In code, recursively:
+    function mergeSort(unsortedArr) {
+        // If it's an arr of 1, we don't need to sort if(unsortedArr.length <= 1) {
+            return unsortedArr;
+        }

+        // Find the middle of the array, round down const middle = Math.floor(unsortedArr.length/2);

+        // Now we divide the arr into halves; const left = unsortedArray.slice(0,middle);
+        const right = unsortedArray.slice(middle);

+        // Use recursion to combine left & right return merge(;
+            mergeSort(left), mergeSort(right)
+        )
+    }

 ## Call Stack